adomiter/originVisualizations/README.md

 Our methodology revolved around the two visualizations we wanted to create, one in Kepler.gl and one in ShinyApp.

 1. We first collected the data and cleaned the data for the visualizations.
-Predicitons were randomized given that they are based on a proprietary model.
+Predictions were randomized given that they are based on a proprietary model.
 Not too much information can be said about this method as it would reveal private information.

 2. Then, we created the visualization for the Census data in Kepler.gl.
 With the Census data already cleaned we added the dataset to Kepler.gl.
 We included only data relevant to the discussion of properties.
 To prepare a final version of this visualization, we changed the basemap to Dark with no labels to highlight the census tract polygons.
 We styled the census tract polygons to a bright orange shade.
 Lastly, we modified the tool tip to include the following pieces of information: population, population density, median household income, income growth rate, population growth rate, census rent, rent affordability ratio, renter proportion, and units per capita.